Animals of Our Mountain Community

 Do visit our charming little lake!
 Whether on a cold, dark winter day with floating ice; a fresh spring morning with the willows popping out in catkins and leaves; during a summer’s evening with swallows working the insects over the water; or on a fall afternoon with bright yellow cottonwood leaves floating through the brisk air – this spot is a treasure for relaxation and renewal.

 By Lynn Stafford

 Binomial: Melanerpes formicivorus

 Seasonal Status: Permanent Resident

-Range in USE: Entire watershed, except for highest peaks.
+Range in the vicinity of PMC: Entire watershed, except for highest peaks.
 It has been recorded east of Chula Vista Campground at over 7,800 feet elevation.
 This may be one of the highest records of elevation in California for this species.

 Habitat: Requires oaks.
-In USE, canyon live oak is probably the species’ principal provider of acorns.
+In the vicinity of PMC, canyon live oak is probably the species’ principal provider of acorns.
 Large trees of other species and utility poles are frequently used for granaries and nest holes.
 Houses are also used, which can be a touchy subject for the human residents.